Blog / Advice / How to Manage Client Relationships for Long-Term Mutual Success

 Set Clear Expectations

-Set clear expectations from the onset and not only will you be in a better position to serve your client, you'll also teach them how to work best with you.
+Set clear expectations from the onset and not only will you be in a better position to serve your client, you’ll also teach them how to work best with you.
+Client relationship management also means taking care of your side of the fence!

 Schedule out when and detail why you’ll be connecting with them during onboarding.
 Set timelines for how and when they’re going to get started with new products.
 Detail how to access and use company & product info.
 Be clear with how & who they should communicate with so when they need something, they’re not being passed around and feeling like your team is disorganized.

-Establishing expectations early will go a long way in reducing any sort of miscommunication that could derail the relationship-building process during this critical period.
+Establishing expectations early will go a long way in reducing any sort of miscommunication that could derail the client relationship-building process during this critical period.

 Be Proactive, Stay Proactive